nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `list project` followed by `unmark 2` marks the 2nd project in the list of projects as not done

+### Linking a Project to a Client

+This is only applicable if you have specified the client option when [adding a project](#adding-a-project-add-project) or [editing a project](#editing-a-project--edit-project).

+The artistic addressbook will display a list of clients that match the provided keywords.
+Entering an index specifies the client in the list to link to a project.

+Examples:
+* `1` links the 1st client in the shown list of clients

+### Listing all tags : `list-tag`

+Lists all tags that exist in the artistic addressbook.
+These include tags added to both clients and projects.
+The list shows how many clients and how many projects a particular tag is used with.

+Format: `list-tag`

+Alias: `lt`

 ### Exiting the program : `exit`